GANGJUBAI/ApproxMED/README.md

      If you want to test three synthetic dataset, you could get it from ./data_generate/gene Constant.c or geneNormal.c or geneZipf.c.

 ## Inout Format
+Since the input parameters used by algorithms vary with the dimension, the input format is included in the repository (runXXX.sh).

+Here's a small example with 3-dimensional double-precision floating-point dataset:

+` ./Main_FSM_ori $DatasetPath 256 384 384 D 3 `

 ## Application
 We implement our approximate median finding algorithms in data compression, in which we use the common compressor FPC and FPZIP.